Discrete-System-Greens-Function/DSGF_matlab/README.md

    Step 1: Write a description of your simulation.
 The description will be available in the results table.

-   Step 2: Select the discretization_type between a ‘sample’ or a ‘user-defined’ simulation.
+   Step 2: Select the discretization_type between a ‘sample’ or a ‘user_defined’ simulation.
 ‘Sample’ is used for simulations with spheres, dipoles, and cubes.
-‘User-defined’ is used for simulations with membranes.
+‘User_defined’ is used for simulations with membranes.

    Step 3: Define discretization for your simulation.
 Different parameters need to be modified depending on your selection in Step 2.
         For ‘sample’, modify: discretization, L_char, and d.
-        For ‘user-defined’, modify: discretization and delta_V with the names of the discretization files.
+        For ‘user_defined’, modify: discretization and delta_V with the names of the discretization files.
 These files are located in Library/Discretizations/User_defined.

    Step 4: Select material.